ASMD-Course/asmd-course.github.io/Writerside/topics/Laboratories.md

-# ASMD Course Overview
+# Laboratories

-The following website documents the laboratory exercises of **Advanced Software Modelling and Design (_ASMD_)** course for the 2023 / 2024 academic year.

-The code developed during the labs is available on this [GitHub Organization](https://github.com/ASMD-Course)
+ Please referee to the [Github Organization](https://github.com/ASMD-Course) for the code developed during the labs.

 ## Lab Exercises